sky-chaser-high/adobe-illustrator-scripts/README.md

 ### Usage
 Move the cursor to the line below or above you want to add a line, and run this script.
-It is not necessary to select a line.
+It is not necessary to move the cursor to the end of the line.

-### Notes
+> **Warning**
-Area type with wrapping may not work well.
+> Area type with wrapping may not work well.

+> **Note**
-If you are using version 2020 or earlier, you will not be able to enter keyboard input after running the script.
+> If you are using version 2020 or earlier, you will not be able to enter keyboard input after running the script.
-If you want to enter text, you must click with the mouse.
+> If you want to enter text, you must click with the mouse.

 ### Requirements
 Illustrator CC 2018 or higher